leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 90%

 All classes here are being predicted *at least* as good as with the baseline network - and Bananas which had only a 20% Classification Accuracy last time, are now being classified correctly 70% of the time.
-Still the lowest of all classes, but a significant improvement over the baseline network!
+Still the lowest of all classes, but a significant improvement over the baseline network.

 ___
 <br>